stfc-aeg/LiveX/docs/LiveX_Sequencer.md

 ### set_resolution(int: value, Processor: processor)
 Sets the resolution of the image, as a percentage.
 So value should be within 0-100.

-### set_roi_boundaries(array, array, int: value, Processor: processor)
+### set_zoom_boundaries(array, array, int: value, Processor: processor)
-Set region of interest boundaries for the image, effectively ‘zooming in’ on the specified area (as it will fill the full image space on the interface).
+Set zoom boundaries for the image, zooming in on the specified area (as it will fill the full image space on the interface).
 This will work if you have one set already, allowing the ClickableImage UI to repeatedly click-and-drag to zoom on one area.
 Value should look like this: `[[x_low, x_high], [y_low, y_high]]`.
-If you provide 0 as both lows and 100 as both highs the region of interest is set to full image size, as an override to allow resetting within one function.
+If you provide 0 as both lows and 100 as both highs the zoom is set to full image size, as an override to allow resetting within one function.

 # Motors (Kinesis)